 One week before lectures begin, the new undergraduate students gather on campus for the StartWeek.
 The StartWeek is an integral part of your studies and is aimed at helping you find your way around and feel at home at this leading university as quickly and easily as possible, by settling in socially and getting to grips with subject-related and administrative matters.
 This week is intended to get your studies off to the best possible start, so that you can hit the ground running when lectures get underway, without any setbacks due to organisational issues.
 Here are a few impressions of StartWeek at the beginning of this year’s autumn semester.

 Asked about the one thing that sets their university apart, HSG students often name the huge range of different associations and initiatives.
-It is true that the HSG community’s exceptionally high involvement in extracurricular activities is probably most apparent in the 120 or so different student associations and initiatives.
+It is true that the HSG community’s exceptionally high involvement in extracurricular activities is probably most apparent in the more than 140 different student associations and initiatives.
 The largest initiative, and the one that is best known internationally, is the “St.Gallen Symposium”.
 Every year, it invites decision-makers, thought leaders and passionate entrepreneurs to take part in an intergenerational dialogue on economic, social and political developments.

 HSG students also choose to invest their free time in the leading graduate fair “HSG Talents”, where they can network with potential employers, and in the sustainability initiative “oikos”, which allows them to realise their ideas or further their personal development.
 There is an initiative or association for virtually every interest – and if you do not find what you are looking for, there is nothing to stop you setting up your own.
 HSG encourages engagement of this kind by offering Campus Credits that can be counted towards academic results, and you are certain to find other students who are more than willing to help.All initiatives at a glance has the HSG Student Union: SHSG